thomasabishop/eolas/Hardware/Memory/Role_in_computation.md

 ---
-tags:
+categories:
-- Hardware
+  - Computer_Architecture
-- memory
+tags: [memory]
 ---

 # The role of memory in computation